datawithdanny/8-week-sql-challenge/_pages/getting-started.md

 * Dedicate yourself to learning SQL
 * Share regular updates on social media about what you are learning
-* Actively participate in the 8 Week SQL Challenge Slack community, ask questions and join in the discussion to help others
 * Get started on your own GitHub Pages personal website and project portfolio

 > How can I get started with the challenge?

-1. [Register](https://signup.8weeksqlchallenge.com) for the 8 Week SQL Challenge
-2. Introduce yourself on the official Slack channel
-3. Share an update on LinkedIn using the dedicated #8WeekSQLChallenge hashtag
+1. Share an update on LinkedIn using the dedicated #8WeekSQLChallenge hashtag
-4. Start your SQL learning journey!
+2. Start solving the 8 Week SQL Challenge case studies

 Here's an example post you could share on LinkedIn - please feel free to improvise and personalise your post as much as you like!